Mackinac Island

 Mackinac Bridge

-Although Mackinac Island is visited by hundreds of thousands of people a year, only a tiny faction of 1% visit Mackinac Island in Winter.
-Arnold Transit offers limited scheduled ferry service until the ice stops them from running (usually sometime in early in mid January).
+Although Mackinac Island is visited by hundreds of thousands of people a year, far fewer than 1% of Mackinac Island's tourists visit Mackinac Island in Winter.
+Star Line Ferry offers limited scheduled ferry service until the ice stops them from running (usually sometime in early to mid January).

-There may be a few weeks during the winter when it is possible to get to Mackinac Island from St. Ignace by crossing the ice on skis or snowmobile.
-But the St. Ignace "ice bridge" is not sanctioned by the Coast Guard or the Mackinac County Sheriff's Department, and e very few years someone is lost attempting the crossing.
+There may be a few weeks during the winter when it is possible to get to Mackinac Island from St. Ignace by crossing the ice on cross country skis or snowmobile, but that is risky and not recommended.
+The St. Ignace "ice bridge" is not sanctioned by the Coast Guard or the Mackinac County Sheriff's Department.
+Every few years someone dies while attempting to cross the ice bridge.

 Snowmobiles parked at the Mackinac Island airport.